 There are sharp portraits of key protaganists: Robert Guiscard, with “eyes that all but shot out sparks of fire” or his son Bohemond, of whom she writes “even his laugh sounded like a threat to others”.

 There are intense, vivid details: Alexios mistaking an enemy soldier for a rival general at night because his armour was so bright it reflected the stars; a winter campaign in what is now north-west Turkey when the snow was so deep people struggled to open their doors against its weight.

 Then there is the sense of Komnene herself, in a kind of internal exile for thirty years, apart from her husband, her family, the political and cultural life at court, her birthright – and “overwhelmed by… the sea of misfortunes [that] advances upon me, wave after wave”.

-This piece first appeared in the December 2020 Months Past column in History Today.
+This piece first appeared in the December 2020 issue of History Today.

 Like this?
 You can read more Months Past posts here.